Exploring group 5 base oil: An overview

 What you need to know about base oils in lubricants

 When selecting a lubricant, it’s essential to consider the type of base oil used.
-Base oils can affect the performance characteristics of the lubricant, including its viscosity index, pour point, and volatility.
+Group 5 engine oil can affect the performance characteristics of the lubricant, including its viscosity index, pour point, and volatility.
 Understanding the properties of different types of base oils can help you choose the right lubricant for your application.
+Some key factors to consider when selecting a lubricant include:

 • Operating temperature range